simon-mathewson/smartquery/cloudFormation/readme.md

    --capabilities CAPABILITY_NAMED_IAM
 ```

+Add the new stack name to the deploy.sh script.

 ### 3. Initialize GitHub connection

 Go to https://eu-central-1.console.aws.amazon.com/codesuite/settings/connections, select the pending connection, and click "Update pending connection".
 Log in to GitHub and click "Authorize".
 Install app to GitHub account.